Eloy Jiménez Player Props: White Sox vs. Rays

-Eloy Jimenez -- 1-for-4 in his last game -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Calvin Faucher on the hill, on April 21 at 6:40 PM ET.
+On Saturday, Eloy Jimenez (coming off going 1-for-4 with a home run and an RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+In his previous game, he notched a home run while going 1-for-4 against the Rays.

 Eloy Jiménez Game Info & Props vs. the Rays